dustMason/redisbetween/README.md

 - `readtimeout` timeout for reads to this upstream.
 Defaults to 5s
 - `writetimeout` timeout for writes to this upstream.
 Defaults to 5s
 - `readonly` every connection issues a [READONLY](https://redis.io/commands/readonly) command before entering the pool.
 Defaults to false
+- `cache_prefixes` maintains a local cache for GETs and MGETs to keys with this prefix.
+Defaults to empty (nil)